5 WAYS TO EXPERIENCE THE ASPEN MUSIC FESTIVAL AND SCHOOL FOR FREE

-The Aspen Music Festival and School (AMFS) is one of the world’s premier classical music festivals, bringing together superstar artists and emerging young artists from the most prestigious orchestras and conservatories in the world for more than 400 events in 8 weeks.
-This year, our 2017 season runs from June 29 through August 20.
+The Aspen Music Festival and School (AMFS) is one of the world’s premier classical music festivals, bringing together superstar artists and emerging young artists from the most prestigious orchestras and conservatories in the world for more than 400 events in eight weeks.
+This year, our 2019 season runs from June 28 through August 18.

 One wonderful thing about the AMFS is how many opportunities there are to experience world-class performances for free.
-Whether you’re dipping your toe in classical music, or you’re an enthusiastic fan seeking musical immersion this season, this list of free AMFS options will be the perfect guide for your summer.
+Whether you’re dipping your toe in classical music, or you’re an enthusiastic fan seeking musical immersion this season, this list of free AMFS options is the perfect guide for your summer.

 2. ACA Orchestra